Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/humanoid/cultist.md

 NoteIcon: monster
 BestiaryType: humanoid (any race)
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-345, Curse of Strahd, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Journeys through the Radiant Citadel, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
+345, Curse of Strahd, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Journeys through the Radiant Citadel, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules."
 ---
 # [Cultist](2-Mechanics/CLI/bestiary/humanoid/cultist.md)
 *Source: Monster Manual p.
-345, Curse of Strahd, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Journeys through the Radiant Citadel, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
+345, Curse of Strahd, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Journeys through the Radiant Citadel, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules.*

 Cultists swear allegiance to dark powers such as elemental princes, demon lords, or archdevils.
 Most conceal their loyalties to avoid being ostracized, imprisoned, or executed for their beliefs.
 Unlike evil acolytes, cultists often show signs of insanity in their beliefs and practices.